fuzzyfox/Mozilla-Universe-Widget/README.md

 well again. **Unless you broke something else while using the widget!**

 ### Still To Come
-* location indicator (showing where in the universe you currently are)
 * jQuery plugin version
 * a great design (currently a little rough round the edges)
 * more options in customisation